davidhiskett/awalsh/_posts/2024-08-18-navigation-redesign.md

         <img src="{{ site.baseurl }}/assets/img/navigation-redesign/navigation-interviews-1.png">
     </div>
 </div>
-We interviewed members of our internal Services team, who set customers up on the platform and then maintain an ongoing relationship with them.
+We interviewed members of our internal services team, who set customers up on the platform and then maintain an ongoing relationship with them.
 In this sense they represent a valuable type of user to us, who use the platform daily, but also gather insight on how customers experience the platform.
-I was responsible for speaking to a few of these individuals, above are snapshots from an interview with a member of the Services team, and another with the Product team.
+I was responsible for speaking to a few of these individuals, above are snapshots from an interview with a member of the services team, and another with the Product team.

 ### FILTER RESEARCH
 <div class="row mb8">